-Alternatively, you can take a course to gain a General Dental Council (GDC) approved qualification.
+Alternatively, you can take a dental nurse course to gain a General Dental Council (GDC) approved qualification.

-It’s important you make sure that your course has this seal of approval otherwise you may find you’re not legally allowed to practice as a dental nurse.
+It’s important you make sure that your dental nurse course has this seal of approval otherwise you may find you’re not legally allowed to practice as a dental nurse.

 Equally, any qualification issued by the NEBDN (National Examining Board for Dental Nurses) will carry considerable weight with any potential employers.

-Each educational institute have their own entry requirements but generally speaking you will need a minimum of two GCSEs at grade C (5) or above in English language and maths or a science subject.
+Each educational institution has its own entry requirements but generally speaking, you will need a minimum of two GCSEs at grade C (4) or above in English language and maths or a science subject.

 Full-time degree level courses may require A Levels or equivalent level 3 qualifications.

-But, again, check with your course provider as these may vary.
+But, again, check with your dental nurse course provider as these may vary.

 - Foundation Degree in Dental Nursing